Frequently Asked Questions

 Q. Can I walk around the gorge outside of opening hours?

 Yes.
 The main footpath around the gorge is accessed via the public bridleway from Creswell village.
-You can walk around the lake, and along the woodland path to our car park, from where further paths lead towards the Welbeck Estate and Dukeries countryside.
+You can walk around the lake, and along the woodland path to our car park, from where further paths lead towards the Holbeck, the Welbeck Estate and Dukeries countryside.
+Another footpath leads up Crags Hill, and this remains open.
 However, our car park – which is gated – is only open between 9am and 5pm, and we will also lock the gates to our Meadow area at 5pm daily.
 Please note that our toilets are inside the Visitor Centre and therefore not open when the Centre is closed.

 Q. What do I do with my litter?